OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

     - Skyrim Water Wheels Fix.esp
     - IcePenguinWorldMap.esp

-5) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/7ddwbllkex18f5z/LOOT-backup-20250418T112943.zip/file) and extract its contents into your LOOT data folder.
+5) If you're unsure that the load order is correct you can download my custom ruleset for LOOT [here](https://www.mediafire.com/file_premium/h8m17v3oqlo3eaj/LOOT-backup-20250422T094028.zip/file) and extract its contents into your LOOT data folder.
 You'll find the LOOT data folder under <ins>*AppData > Local > LOOT*</ins> by default.
+Simply extract the ruleset there and run LOOT for automated sorting.

 > [!Note]
 > The following sections below are only for those who have modified the list.
 If you are playing the list as-is you can ignore these and go straight to the **Known Issues** section.